Iteranya/anita-cms/README.md

 - Discord Integration (For...
 I'm not sure for what...
 But it'll be cool)
 - Make Domain Specific Language For Themes and Plugins

 ---

+## QnA

+Q: Is this project ready for..
+A: No

+Q: Can I use this for...
+A: Yes

+Q: What if I...
+A: No Gatekeeping

+Q: Do I need to be good at python???
+A: The admin page is designed so that you don't have to touch a single line of Python.
+Tailwind and Alpine experience will help you much, much more than Python knowledge.

+Q: Documentation?
+A: After I implement the Event Bridge, I'll go work on it.

+Q: Anita?
+Hikarin?
+Asta?
+Aina?
+A: THEY'RE CUTE!
+FIGHT ME!!!
+---

 ## License: AGPL-3.0